Clemapfel/Mousetrap.jl/docs/src/01_manual/12_opengl_integration.md

 + How to display a `GLMakie` plot in a mousetrap window

 !!! compat
-    These features are only available in Mousetrap v0.3.0 or newer
+    Features from this chapter are only available in Mousetrap `v0.3.0` or newer.

 ---